-In June 2015, the GASB issued Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, effective for periods beginning after June 15, 2015.
-This statement identifies, in the context of the current governmental financial reporting environment, the hierarchy of generally accepted accounting principles (GAAP), which consists of the sources of accounting principles used to prepare financial statements of state and local governmental entities in conformity with GAAP and the framework for selecting those principles.
+In June 2015, the GASB issued Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, effective for periods beginning after June 15, 2016.
+This statement addresses the usefulness of information about OPEB included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
 Management has completed its assessment of this statement and determined that it will not have a material effect on the Agency's financial position or changes therein.